feathr-ai/feathr/docs/concepts/feature-generation.md

 ([client.get_online_features API doc](https://feathr.readthedocs.io/en/latest/feathr.html#feathr.FeathrClient.get_online_features))

-After we finish running the materialization job, we can get the online features by querying the feature name, with the corresponding keys.
-In the example above, we query the online features called `f_location_avg_fare` and `f_location_max_fare`, and query with a key `265` (which is the location ID).

 ## Generating Features to Offline Store

 This is a useful when the feature transformation is computation intensive and features can be re-used.
 For example, you have a feature that needs more than 24 hours to compute and the feature can be reused by more than one model training pipeline.
-In this case, you should consider generate features to offline.
+In this case, you should consider generating features to offline.
 Here is an API example:

 ```python
 client = FeathrClient()